 Literacy skills are initially taught through the 'Read Write Inc' programme.
 Read Write Inc is a nationally acclaimed programme that uses a structured and systematic approach to teaching literacy to create fluent readers, confident speakers and willing writers.
 The programme is delivered daily from nursery up to Year 2, and beyond where there is a specific need.
 Sessions are completed in small groups to allow staff to give each individual child a high level of support and challenge.

 Reading skills across Christ Church and Lewis Street are taught and developed through phonics, guided and whole class reading, comprehension and shared reading.
 We want our pupils to grow into confident and inquisitive readers who willingly read for pleasure.
 Reading has an impact not just in English but across the entire curriculum.
 Children who regularly read are more successful learners across a wide range of subjects in school.
-Whole school reading strategies, such as our 'starbooks' celebrations are used to encourage and reward reading both inside and outside of the classroom.
+Whole school reading strategies are used to encourage and reward reading both inside and outside of the classroom.

 Writing is linked to our half termly class novel which has been matched to each year group through our recommended reading diet we encourage and develop writing across a range of genres.
 Using the class novel to guide writing opportunities encourages creativity and sustains interest and enthusiasm for writing.
 There are also many opportunities to write within humanities and arts subjects too.
 Handwriting is developed right from nursery following the ISHA 'Achieving Excellence in Handwriting' programme which promotes excellent handwriting and high quality presentation skills.